spyboy-productions/r4ven/README.md

 <a href="https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/spyboy-productions/r4ven&tutorial=README.md"><img src="https://user-images.githubusercontent.com/27065646/92304704-8d146d80-ef80-11ea-8c29-0deaabb1c702.png" alt="Open in Cloud Shell" height="40" ></a>

 > [!IMPORTANT]
-> <h4> This tool is a Proof of Concept and is for Educational Purposes Only. </h4>
+> **Proof of Concept — Educational Use Only**
-> Using this tool, you can find out what information a malicious website can gather about you and your devices and why you shouldn't click on random links or grant permissions like Location to them.
+>
+> This project demonstrates how malicious websites may collect **location data, camera access, IP addresses, and device information** when users grant browser permissions.
+> It is intended to raise awareness about privacy risks and highlight why users should avoid clicking untrusted links or approving unnecessary permissions.

 > [!CAUTION]
-> **Please use this responsibly and ethically.**
+> **Ethical & Authorized Use Only**
-> <h4> DISCLAIMER </h4>
+>
-> It is possible to use R4ven for nefarious purposes.
-It merely illustrates what adept attackers are capable of.
-Defenders have a responsibility to consider such attacks and protect their users from them.
-Using R4ven should only be done with the written permission of the targeted parties for legitimate penetration testing assignments.
+> While this tool illustrates real-world attacker techniques, it must be used strictly for **education, security research, and authorized penetration testing**.
+> Any use without the explicit permission of the affected parties is strongly discouraged.

 ### Key Features: